A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Key Problems and Techniques

-Here, we call the data structure that holds intermediate results as the accumulator, and let us take row-by-row-product SpGEMM as an example to introduce the accumulator (because most of SpGEMM research is based on the row-by-row-product formulation).
-There are two types of accumulators at present: dense and sparse accumulators.
+Dense accumulators use dense vectors to cache the intermediate results of current "active" columns or rows in the result matrix.
+The most popular dense accumulator, was first proposed by Gustavson \cite{Gustavson1978TwoFA}, usually has three vectors.
+The first one stores real values.
+The second one is used as a tag array to check if a column index has been inserted before.
+The third one stores column indexes.
+An example of the dense accumulator is presented in Figure \ref{fig:dense_accumulators}.

-In dense accumulator, intermediate results for a row are stored in an array of size $r$ in dense format, where $r$ is the column dimension of result matrix.
-It does not require extra time cost for hashing, sorting or merging operations, while it may not be suitable to parallelization with large threads and large $r$ values.
-Deveci et al. \cite{Deveci2018multithreaded}\cite{Wolf2017} utilize dense accumulator for CPU or KNL instead of GPU because of its high memory requirements.
-Patwary et al. \cite{Patwary2015Parallel} utilize dense accumulator with a column-wise partitioning of $B$ to reduce memory overhead.
-Elliott et al. \cite{Elliott2018} note that prolongation matrices ($P$) in the AMG method are usually tall and skinny, so they use a local dense lookup array for each thread and allocate memory space fast for result matrix by page-aligned and size-tracked technologies.
+Gustavson's algorithm allows random access to a single entry in a specified time, and it is widely used and improved by many successive researches \cite{Gilbert1992}\cite{Patwary2015Parallel}\cite{Siegel2010}\cite{2020_ICDE_Optimization}.
+For example, the SPA accumulator in Matlab \cite{Gilbert1992} uses a dense vector of the same size as the column size of $\matr{C}$, a dense vector with true/false "occupied" flags, and an unordered list of the indices whose "occupied" flags are true.
+Elliott et al. \cite{Elliott2018} note that prolongation matrices in the AMG method are usually tall and skinny, so they use a local dense lookup array for each thread that supports fast memory space allocation for result matrix by page-aligned and size-tracked techniques.